code-of-kai/git_veil/README.md

 # GitFoil

-**Six layers of encryption because one was 128-bit and felt inadequate.**
+**Six layers of encryption because therapy is expensive.**

 Quantum-resistant security that piggybacks on Git.
 You'll never think about it again.

 ---

 ## The Problem

-Look, we need to talk about your threat model.
+Look, we both know you're paranoid.

-You're worried AES-256 might have a backdoor.
+You're convinced AES-256 has a backdoor, aren't you?
 You read that Hacker News thread about quantum computers.
-You saw that thing about the NSA hoarding zero-days.
+You saw that leaked slide deck about agencies hoarding zero-days.
 You don't trust Microsoft with your code.
-You *definitely* don't trust that intern who keeps committing API keys.
+You definitely don't trust that intern who keeps committing API keys.
 Are you being paranoid?

-**Yes.
-Absolutely.**
+Yes.
+Absolutely.
 Is it justified?

-**Probably not.**
+Probably not.
 Are you going to do it anyway?

-**Obviously.**
+Obviously.
+Wait.
+What are you going to do?

 ---